Storidge/cio-user-guide/getting_started/add_node.md

 <13>May 29 14:45:09 cluster: Starting API
 ```

 The creation of new join tokens will be disabled when there are on-going node operations, e.g. cordon, uncordon or removing a node from cluster.

-Wait and re-run the join-token command when the node operation is completed.
+Wait for the node operation to complete, then run the join-token command again.